The Revolutionary Economy

 - And reveling in the reverberations of the global economic meltdown.

-- The key uncertainty affecting Iran’s economic future is the leadership’s capacity to circumvent and mitigate sanctions, particularly restricting its banking relationships with Europe.
+- The key uncertainty affecting Iran’s economic future is the leadership’s capacity to translate sanctions relief into jobs and economic opportunities.

 - The government might be able to lure back some foreign investors by offering more attractive contracts.
-But changing the current ‘buy-back’ system would likely entail a bruising internal battle.
+In 2015, the government introduced the Iran Petroleum Contract, with more favorable terms for investors than the ‘buy-back’ system.

 |The Revolutionary Economy.pdf||193.51 KB|